 The French students arrived on October 12 and will be staying until October 25.
 While they are here, they will be attending classes with their hosts, exploring America, practicing their English, and learning about a foreign culture.
 All of the students, who go to the same school in France, will be staying with IHS students, with the exception of one who will be at United High School.

 This year’s students who are participating in the program include seniors Julie Pittman, Raeleigh Smith, Frankie Baumer, Emma Roth, Anthony Bevevino, and Nathan Kerchensky.
-The juniors involved in this years exchange are Danny Lee, Jorie Meil, India Krug, Alyssa McLaine, Caleb Hockenberry, Lily Boulard and Luke Ciocca.
+The juniors involved in this years exchange are Danny Lee, Jorie Meil, Nathan Birch, India Krug, Alyssa McLaine, Caleb Hockenberry, Lily Boulard and Luke Ciocca.
 Joining them is one sophomore, Kaylee Becker-George.

 “I love meeting people from a different culture and becoming a close friend group with them,” expressed junior Lily Boulard.
 “It makes me realize that even though we have different backgrounds, we can all relate to each other and have a great time together!”